-Start in the proper position.
+- Start in the proper position.

-Look at your path.
+- Look at your path.

-Use mirrors on both sides.
+- Use mirrors on both sides.

-Back slowly.
+- Back slowly using the 4-way hazard lights.

-Back and turn toward the driver's side whenever possible.
+- Back and turn toward the driver's side whenever possible.

-Use a helper whenever possible.
+- Use a helper whenever possible.

+- · Get out and look.

-These rules are discussed in turn below.
+These rules are discussed in more detail below.